seanpm2001/sudokuku/README.md

 ```
 Thanks go to Nick Niemeir who helped me devise and code this compressed format.

+## Improvements

+Gary Goldberg thought my search might be incomplete and devise a [test case](https://sudokuku.deno.dev/?269357418341268579758194326.42.73.866.38.47.287.26.43.691725834437186925582943617) that showed two problems which I have resolved with these two adjustments:

+- Reevaluate the forced moves after each choice, that is, don’t assume all forced moves can be taken at once.
+- Search all of the cases, not just two, but always enumerating the smallest branches first.

+With these corrections I find his puzzle has twelve solutions where one branch, the first, is a three-way branch.

 ## history

 In 2005 I bought a sudoku puzzle book at the airport as I headed out cross-country to Boston.